Family Fellowship and Vacation Bible School

 The Flower Guild

 The flowers placed on the various altars in our church are arranged by members of the Flower Guild.
 The floral materials are purchased through donations given in memorium or in thanksgiving by parishioners.
 Teams of two or more are assigned to a weekend once every four to six weeks and are responsible for selecting the flowers and preparing the required arrangements for the week.
 Experience is not necessary as instruction is available.
-If you are interested in this ministry contact Bonnie Mandly Kane 404-444-1901.
+If you are interested in this ministry contact Elsie Clark (912) 657-7984.

 The Thomas Park Food Pantry

 The Thomas Park Food Pantry is an outreach mission of the church serving the immediate neighborhood.
-Our mission is to provide living witness of the Gospel to the lost and left out in our community by providing nutritional support through the distribution of groceries to the homeless and the needy.
-We prepare bags of groceries and distribute them on the second and fourth Tuesdays of the month from 7am to 8:30am from the Pantry building located behind the church.
-In addition to handing out the bags, we need people to pack bags for approximately one hour, two Saturdays a month; procure, deliver, unload and sort food a few hours each month, maintain computerized records/statistics, write grant proposals, and fund raise.
+Our mission is to provide a living witness of the Gospel to the lost and left out in our community by providing nutritional support through the distribution of groceries to the homeless and the needy.
+We prepare bags of groceries and distribute them on the second and fourth Tuesdays of the month from 7 am to 8:30 am from the Pantry building located behind the church.
+In addition to handing out the bags, we need people to pack bags for approximately one hour, two Saturdays a month; procure, deliver, unload and sort food a few hours each month, maintain computerized records/statistics, write grant proposals, and fundraising.
 You may participate in any or all of these activities.
-If you are interested, please call Bonnie Mandly Kane at 404-444-1901 or Wendy Delano 912-925-057.

 The Men’s Club

 A voluntary Fraternal and Service organization of energetic and interesting men.
 Our membership is open to all men of St. Paul’s Church.
-Our activities include construction and repair projects on Church grounds and buildings; community outreach through sponsorship of bi-yearly Lunch-on-the Lawn picnics as well as hosting meals in conjunction with Feast Day services which provide a venue for community fellowship and producing funds to support our charitable contributions.
-Contact Alan Boulton or call 912-925-4609.
+Our activities include construction and repair projects on Church grounds and buildings; community outreach through hosting meals in conjunction with Feast Day services which provide a venue for community fellowship and producing funds to support our charitable contributions.
+Contact Jay Weaver (912) 695-0208.

 Ushers and Welcome

 A group of dedicated volunteers who serve during assigned Masses on a quarterly schedule.
-Duties include: greeting all attendees and assisting them with seating as needed; personally making welcome all visitors and insuring they are provided with Mass Books, Calendar of Services, descriptions of our parochial and social activities and obtaining contact information for follow-up.
-Additionally we organize the collection and presentation of the Gifts at the Sunday Solemn and Evening Masses and insure the safety of attendees and security of their personal property.
-Contact Alan Boulton or call 912-925-4609.
+Duties include: greeting all attendees and assisting them with seating as needed; personally making welcome all visitors and ensuring they are provided with Mass Books, Calendar of Services, descriptions of our parochial and social activities and obtaining contact information for follow-up.
+Additionally, we organize the collection and presentation of the Gifts at the Sunday Solemn and Evening Masses and ensure the safety of attendees and security of their personal property.

 Episcopal Church Women